Joan Sims: Personal life

 Sims, like her fellow Carry On star Kenneth Williams, never married.
 Williams, who was homosexual, had proposed a marriage of convenience to her, which she declined.
 From 1958, she lived for three years with fellow actor Tony Baird but, every time her parents visited, she asked Baird to remove all of his belongings from their London flat.

 After she told her mother on a visit that she was living with Baird, her father wrote her a stern letter, condemning the relationship.
 Sims replied, telling her parents that they had to come to terms with Baird being an extremely important part of her life.
 For the next six months she had no contact with her parents.
 Sims was a devoted daughter and found the separation from her parents difficult.

 The relationship with Baird began to founder, Sims said, due to her success and Tony Baird's failure as an actor.
-Sims writes Had house husbands been in vogue in those days we'd have made an excellent couple, since Tony was not very successful as an actor and I soon became the main breadwinner.
+Sims wrote: Had house husbands been in vogue in those days we'd have made an excellent couple, since Tony was not very successful as an actor and I soon became the main breadwinner.
 If we had been able to accept that I would go out and earn the money and he would concentrate on running the home, things might have turned out better...
 For three years I was besotted with this loveable reprobate, but then the icing on the cake began to chip off and the love started to wear thin.
 I was virtually keeping him and the friction of the situation was getting harder to bear.
 Of the break-up, which was finally triggered by Sims returning from a tour to find Baird had not done any washing or housework, she wrote "I could tell that he was genuinely heartbroken, and so was I, but I had to do it for my own survival."

 Following this came a relationship with John Walters whom Sims had known for a long time.
 He had been assistant stage manager for the revue High Spirits, in which she appeared.
 They had had an 'innocent' romance at the time, but they embarked on a more serious relationship after Sims's break-up with Baird.
 However, Sims never felt it would be a long-term relationship: Walters was a much moodier character than Baird.
 During what she described as the 'one broody phase of my life', they discussed marriage and children, but it came to nothing and the relationship, the last serious one of Sims's life, ended after around two years of living together.

 I never married because the right person never came along...
 I leave others to seek for darker explanations.
 For me it's extremely simple!

 In 2000 her autobiography High Spirits was released.